 It’s all about compromise, right?

-I’ve been in a cleaning frenzy outdoors as we;;, getting things ready for spring planting.
+I’ve been in a cleaning frenzy outdoors as we get things ready for spring planting.
 I’ll save those details for another post.